sycomix/Clover-Edition/README.md

 Windows Installer is hopefully coming someday.
 I'm not 100% sure how to do it.
 In the meantime you can manually install pretty easily:

-Install python, pytorch, numpy, and regex (e.g. `pip install numpy` (or `pip3`) from the command line, after installing python.
+Install python, pytorch, and `transformers` (e.g. `pip install pytorch` (or `pip3`) from the command line, after installing python.
 Windows users may need to add it to their PATH.
 Look up how to do these things if you don't know, it's not too hard).
 Windows users may want to install another module called "colorama", if it is not already installed.
-See color support section.
+If you see `[27m` glyphs, the color codes aren't working, see  the color support section.
 Then:
 ```
 #git clone "https://github.com/cloveranon/Clover-Edition/"
 git clone <THIS_URL>